-As a result of SB 98 and AB 130, the state has suspended the reporting of performance indicators in the CA School Dashboard for 2020-21 and 2021-22, respectively, and therefore, Alpha Public Schools has focused our efforts on evaluating available state and local data to identify our LCAP areas of success and greatest areas of need.
-In analyzing our local data, we have identified the following areas of greatest need that will require further attention in SY 22-23.
-Please see the LCAP Actions below for more detail in the strategies being incorporated for SY 22-23.
+As a result of the continued COVID-19 pandemic and its effect on schools across the state, we do not have CA School Dashboard data available.
+However, in analyzing our local data, we have identified the following areas of need that will require further attention in SY 22-23.
+Please see the LCAP Actions below for more detail about the strategies being incorporated for SY 22-23.